Biz-Group/fabric-v1/PRD.md

 8. `analyzeVoiceRecordingInternal` runs Fabric's OpenRouter analysis prompt on the labeled transcript, stores `summary` + structured `analysis`, marks the conversation `done`, and only then schedules `regenerateProcessSummary`.

 **Abandonment cleanup:**
 If a contributor closes the modal after the audio has reached storage but before they approve speaker labels, the frontend calls `voiceRecordings.abandonVoiceRecording`.
 The mutation deletes the storage object and the conversation row when `status !== "done"`, ensuring we don't retain half-processed audio.
-The check is gated to `voiceRecord` / `audioUpload` rows so AI interview records (which Fabric does not own the bytes for) are never touched.
+The check is gated to the row owner or an org admin and to `voiceRecord` / `audioUpload` rows, so AI interview records (which Fabric does not own the bytes for) are never touched.

 **Why speaker labeling is before analysis:**
 - Process summaries and process flows cite contributors and infer handoffs/actors.
 Running analysis on unlabeled `speaker_0` / `speaker_1` text would lose important context and could misattribute process ownership.